 Fire pits and chimeneas have become very popular and are widely available for sale at garden and home stores.
 As you enjoy these products on a cool, fall evening, it is important to use them safely.

-- Please check with your local municipality to determine if these devices are legal or whether a permit is required.
+- Check with your local municipality to determine if these devices are legal or whether a permit is required.
 Determine whether a cover is required for a fire pit.

 - Observe any burning bans or Red Flag warnings in your area, and comply with any ozone warnings that may be in place.